HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_41/describing_objects.md

    1. dress fabric
    2. cotton fabrics

-2. the fabric of sth: the struct or parts of something:
+2. the fabric of sth: the structure or parts of something:

    1. the fabric of society
    2. Unhappiness was woven into the natural fabric of people's lives.